rvosa/bio-phylo-forest-dbtree/docs/paper.md

   order by MRCA.left desc limit 1;
 ```

-In this query, the final result is 3.3, i.e. the sum of the heights of C
+In this query, the final result is 3.3, i.e. the sum of the heights of _C_
-and F as the root has no height.
+and _F_, as the root has no height.
 Other calculations that take advantage
 of the extra indexes are also possible as single queries.
 For example,
-several indexes of the tendency of nodes towards the tips (such that the
+several metrics capturing the tendency of nodes towards the tips (such that
-tree is "stemmy") or towards the root ("branchy")  are used to summarize
+the tree is "stemmy") or towards the root ("branchy") are used to summarize
-the mode of diversification in a clade (here, apparently accelerating or
+the mode of diversification in a clade (e.g., apparently accelerating or
 slowing down, respectively).
-One of these [@Fiala:1985] iterates over all
+One of these metrics [@Fiala:1985] iterates over
-internal nodes and for each calculates the ratio of the focal node's branch
+all internal nodes and for each calculates the ratio of the focal node's branch
-length over the sum of descendent branch lengths plus the focal length
+length over the sum of descendent branch lengths plus the focal length,
 and then averages over these ratios.
 This can be expressed in a single query:

 ```sql